dropwizard/dropwizard/docs/source/getting-started.rst

 ================

 We recommend you use Maven_ for new Dropwizard applications.
-If you're a big Ant_ / Ivy_, Buildr_, Gradle_, SBT_, Leiningen_, or Gant_ fan, that's cool, but we use Maven and we'll be using Maven as we go through this example application.
+If you're a big Ant_ / Ivy_, Buildr_, Gradle_, SBT_, Leiningen_, or Gant_ fan, that's cool, but we use Maven, and we'll be using Maven as we go through this example application.
 If you have any questions about how Maven works, `Maven: The Complete Reference`__ should have what you're looking for.
 (We're assuming you know how to create a new Maven project.
 If not, you can use `this <https://gist.github.com/2019732>`_ to get